Phuket’s Blooming Tourism

 - 13 International Schools

-- 3 giant Shopping Centres: Jungceylon, King Power and Central Festival, and 2 more under construction including The Garden, built by the developer of Siam Paragon, the most prestigious shopping centres in Bangkok (500 Million Euros)
+- 3 giant Shopping Centres: Jungceylon, King Power and Central Phuket, and 2 more under construction including The Garden, built by the developer of Siam Paragon, the most prestigious shopping mall in Bangkok

 - 6 Golf courses